Nautirius/Security-System/README.md

 ### Project description

 The project is a comprehensive security and access management system designed to help enterprises efficiently control and monitor their facilities, users, and security assets.
-It integrates user authenti- cation, role-based access control (RBAC), surveillance camera management, and facial recognition to ensure high-security standards and streamlined administration.
+It integrates user authentication, role-based access control (RBAC), surveillance camera management, and facial recognition to ensure high-security standards and streamlined administration.
 This system is particularly useful for companies managing multiple buildings, restricted zones, and large user bases, where security automation, controlled access, and real-time monitoring are critical.
 By leveraging modern authentication mechanisms, including OAuth2 with third-party integrations (Google, GitHub), and advanced AI-driven facial recognition, the platform ensures both security and convenience.

 Our project focuses on developing an efficient AI-based security system designed specifically for office spaces.
-By leveraging facial and silhouette recognition, the system verifies employee identities at vari- ous access points throughout a facility, creating a secure and streamlined process for managing entry and monitoring activities.
+By leveraging facial and silhouette recognition, the system verifies employee identities at various access points throughout a facility, creating a secure and streamlined process for managing entry and monitoring activities.
 The primary aim is to establish a robust, real-time, automated verification system that safeguards access to restricted areas.